aftaha24/project/README.md

 ## Features and Functionalities

-1. User Register and login
+1. User Register and login.
-2. Provider plugin for add to cart
+2. Provider plugin for add to cart.
-3. Flutterfire plugin
+3. Flutterfire plugin.
-4. Firebase Authentication
+4. Firebase Authentication by email.
 5. Listview feature for available products with their price.

 ## Screen navigation (routing) and widgets (UI and reusable widget) implementation